What We Have Achieved

 - Promoting mental health as part of everyday school life.

-- Improving the emotional well-being of our staff and pupils.
+- Improving the emotional well-being of our staff and students.

 - Ensuring mental health problems are identified early and appropriate support provided.

-- Offering provision and interventions that matches the needs of our pupils and staff.
+- Offering provision and interventions that matches the needs of our students and staff.

 - Promoting the importance of mental health awareness

-- Capturing the views of parents, pupils, and teachers on mental health issues.
+- Capturing the views of parents, students, and teachers on mental health issues.